Plan Your Visit

 All Museum facilities comply with the Americans with Disabilities Act.
-Wheelchairs are available on a nonreserved, first-come-first-served basis.
-ASL interpreted tours need at least three (3) weeks advanced notice.
+Wheelchairs, in limited numbers, are available for temporary use during your visit; please notify an attendant in the lobby.
+ASL-interpreted tours need at least three (3) weeks advanced notice.

 Questions?
 For more information, contact visitor services at (727) 896-2667.

 TIPS FOR VISITING

-Whether you are a lifelong member or a first-time visitor, we ask that you help in maintaining a safe environment for both visitors and works of art.
+Whether you are a lifelong member or a first-time visitor, we ask that you help maintain a safe environment for both visitors and works of art.

 Help us preserve the art – please do not touch the objects on display.

 Photography is encouraged in the galleries (unless otherwise designated for temporary exhibitions) without the use of flash or a tripod.

 Cell phone calls are not permitted in the galleries.
-Should you need to make or receive a call, please step out of the gallery space.
+Should you need to make or receive a call, please step into one of our gardens or our lobby.

 Children 12 and under must be accompanied by an adult at all times.

 Smoking is not allowed in the Museum, including the gardens.

-Food and drink are not allowed in the galleries unless carried inside a pocket or small bag.
+Food and drinks are not allowed in the galleries unless carried inside a pocket or small bag.
 Eating and drinking are not allowed in the galleries.

 COATS, BAGS, AND PACKAGES